nstefan55/nstefan55/README.md

 📍 Zagreb, Croatia
 📧 nikola.stefancic@gmail.com | nstefa1@vvg.hr

-**🟢Open to Work in positions such as QA, System Administration and at best Web Development or Software Engineering

 ## 🚀 About Me

 I am a first-year graduate student at the University of Applied Sciences Velika Gorica, passionate about web application development and improving software solutions in the internet environment.
 I enjoy staying active, learning new technologies, and working collaboratively in teams to solve creative challenges.